LukeGus/Confix/README.md

 [![PayPal](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://paypal.me/LukeGustafson803)

 # Overview
-Confix is an open-source forever free self-hosted local config editor.
+Confix is an open-source, forever-free, self-hosted local config editor.
 Its purpose is to provide an all-in-one docker-hosted web solution to manage your servers config files, without having to enter SSH and use a tedious tool such as `nano`.

 ![Demo Image 1](repo-images/DemoImage1.png)